pingxiyan/create_fake_cnn_model/fake_caffe/README.md

     Some dependencies:
     $ pip2 install scikit-image

+    Copy your expect data to current path: expected_result_sim.dat
     $ python2 ./create_fake_caffe_model.py

+    Convert to IR
+    $ cvt_to_ir.sh

     Q&A:
     If you still have problem.
 Maybe you must uninstall some conflict python lib.